AnkushSarow/Halo_5_Stats/README.md

  The Halo 5 Stats app is an Android application that allows users to lookup the stats of any valid Xbox Live gamertag.

 # Purpose
-The purpose of this app was to combine to things - Passion for my favorite video game (Halo) and my first attempt at mobile development.
+The purpose of this app was to combine two things - Passion for my favorite video game (Halo) and my first attempt at mobile development.
 This project was done over winter break.
 Things I have learned via this experience - interacting with APIs, understand asyncronous tasks, Android development, user-interace design + XML.

 ![Icon](https://github.com/AnkushSarow/Halo_5_Stats/blob/master/ic_launcher.png)